unicode-org/icu4x/docs/tutorials/cpp.md

     - Set `CARGO_PROFILE_RELEASE_LTO=true` to enable link-time optimization
     - Set `CARGO_PROFILE_RELEASE_OPT_LEVEL="s"` to optimize for size
     - See [cargo profiles](cargo-profiles) for more options
- - Copy the header files from the `icu_capi` crate's source
+ - Copy the header files from the `icu_capi' crate
-    - Their location is `~/.cargo/registry/src/*/icu_capi-1.0.0/cpp/include`
+    - If you're using the default crate registry, they will be in `~/.cargo/registry/src/*/icu_capi-1.0.0/cpp/include`
-        - The `*` in this path is some fingerprint, your shell will expand it when using e.g. `cp`
+    - If you cannot find the crate, download it from crates.io
     - Make sure to use the same version as above
         - While we selected a version for `icu_capi_staticlib` before, and here we're looking at `icu_capi`, those versions will always be in sync.
 You can sanity check this by running `cargo pkgid -p icu_capi`.
  - Compile with `g++ -std=c++17 icu/target/releaselibicu_capi_staticlib.a -ldl -lpthread -lm`.
 C++ versions beyond C++17 are supported, as are other C++ compilers.